digital-asset/daml/docs/source/concepts/local-ledger.rst

 .. _causality-example-depend-on-party:

-The ordering guarantees depend on the party
+The Ordering Guarantees Depend on the Party
 ===========================================

 By the previous example, for the painter, fetching the `Iou` is not ordered before transferring the `Iou`.